 Young Riders’ Program

-Two and a half hours each week, for children 8yo+ who can already walk and rise trot independently on a number of different horses.
+Three hours each week, for children 8yo+ who can already walk and rise trot independently on a number of different horses.
 Children should also be able to canter off a lunge lead, although canter doesn’t have to be as well-established.

 Young Riders runs for nine weeks each school term.
 It gives children a good overall grounding in riding and horse care, as well as the opportunity to make new friends.
 We take a maximum of eight children per session, with riding lessons split into smaller groups, each with their own instructor.
 Entry is by assessment.